 Monitoring tools and CoverageBook work alongside each other in the PR reporting workflow.
 Once mentions have been identified in the monitoring stage, the most relevant pieces can then be added to CoverageBook ready to be analysed, measured and designed into a neat report that will wow stakeholders.

 We get asked a lot about the best tools to help with finding media mentions which is why we’ve compiled a comprehensive list of both free and paid options to help you find the perfect fit for your needs.

 Whether you’re a lean startup, an in-house team, a mid-sized agency or a multi-office global agency with a healthy budget, this guide will help you navigate the sea of options.
 So let’s dive in and discover the best free and paid media monitoring tools out there.

 Media monitoring tools for online coverage

-This is a stand alone tool from the guys that make Talkwalker Analytics which is a social listening and analytics tool (which also has brand image recognition capabilities, and a more in-depth alerts systems to alert users based on a range of criteria).
-They boast that they collect data from a wider range of sources than most tools but overall is a super simple free tool that is very similar to Google Alerts but appears to have greater coverage.
+This is a simple free tool from the creators of Talkwalker Analytics which is a social listening and analytics tool (which also has brand image recognition capabilities and more in-depth alerts systems to alert users based on a range of criteria).
+They’re able to find mentions from the web, newspaper articles, forums, blogs, and Twitter.
+There’s also an option to create advanced searches using boolean to further specify your results.
+Overall, it is a super simple free tool that is very similar to Google Alerts, but from our experience, if often captures a greater range of coverage.

-When I first started in online PR this was one of the first tools I found to monitor for online coverage.
-This used to be my go to — but I have found lately that it just doesn’t find everything, the tool often goes down too.
-However, it is free and can be set up in 5 minutes.
+Google Alerts is one of the most popular free digital marketing tools available for media monitoring.
+This tool allows you to monitor keywords or phrases which appear in Google’s search engine results but can often miss coverage because of this.
+With this being said, it is free and can be set up in 5 minutes.
 You only get an email when it finds something (and you can set it to once a day at a specified time) so there is no harm in having this set up alongside whatever monitoring tool you choose.

 Here’s using these rules in practice: